When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 When this happens, scleral lenses can be a better option.
-At The Scleral Lens Centre At Village Eye Centre, we help patients from the Edmonton, Alberta area enjoy exceptional vision with scleral lenses.
+At Village Eye Centre, we help patients from the Edmonton, Alberta area enjoy exceptional vision with scleral lenses.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.

 Gas permeable contacts are lenses which are made from hard plastic materials.
 They’re called ‘permeable’ because they allow oxygen to pass through and reach the front of your eye for a more breathable feel.

 Unlike soft lenses, GP lenses don’t contain any water.
 Because of this, many patients find that their GP contacts dehydrate less often.
 They’re also more durable because the firm materials make it hard for the lenses to tear.